 As we all know, fuel costs can vary greatly from one day to the next (sometimes hourly!), and from one service station to the next.
 The price of gasoline and corn can also change abruptly and can be affected by politics, weather and supply and demand.
 So the pump price of E10, E15 and straight gasoline can vary quite a bit depending on how the oil companies, fuel distributors and service stations set their prices.
 Oil companies often mix ethanol with lower octane gasoline to raise the overall octane rating of the fuel.
 This gives the oil company a better profit margin per gallon but the trade-off may be a fuel that does not delivery quite as good a mileage.

 E15 is not without controversy.
-Some groups oppose the use of E15 because the extra concentration of ethanol may damage some rubber and plastic fuel system components in older vehicles.
+Txtra concentration of ethanol in E15 may damage some rubber and plastic fuel system components in older vehicles.
 The risk is primarily for vehicles built prior to 1995.
 Since 1995, all fuel systems have been required to be made with alcohol-resistant materials.
 On 2001 and newer vehicles, the fuel systems are even more alcohol resistant and should experience no problems whatsoever.

 Congress established the Renewable Fuel Standards (RFS) in 2005 and then set ambitious goals in 2007 to mandate biofuel sales.
-While SEMA supports the Congressional intent to help reduce foreign oil imports, the association says the mandates are excessive and are not supported by marketplace economics.
-The RFS rules led to the adoption of the new E15 fuel for use in 2001 and newer vehicles.
+The RFS rules led to the adoption of E15 blends for use in 2001 and newer vehicles.
 The main concern is what happens if E15 is accidentally used in older vehicles?
-Many SEMA members are owners of classic muscle cars, sports cars, hot rods and other antique vehicles that have carburetors and fuel systems which were not originally designed to handle alcohol/gasoline blends.
+There is a potential the extra dose of ethanol might harm rubber hoses, seals and plactic carburetor components IF the fuel system has not been upgraded with modern ethanol-resistant materials.

-For year-round use, E15 must meet the ASTM International 4806-10 standard for ethanol.
+Since 2019, the EPA has allowed Year-Round Use of E15.
+The EPA revised its rules that formerly restricted the use of E15 to winter months only as a means of reducing evaporative emissions.
+The updated rules allow E15 to be used year round provided the E15 blend meets the ASTM International 4806-10 standard for ethanol.
 In addition, its Reid Vapor Pressure (RVP) is limited to 9.0 pounds per square inch during the summertime gasoline volatility season (May 1 – September 15) so that MY2001-2006 motor vehicles can meet evaporative emissions standards with E15.
-Other seasonal and geographic requirements that would limit the RVP of gasoline to lower than 9.0 psi still apply (e.g. areas of the country that have a 7.8 psi summertime RVP standard).
+Other seasonal and geographic requirements that limit the RVP of gasoline to lower than 9.0 psi still apply in areas that have a 7.8 psi summertime RVP standard.